stefb69/cloud_ddns/README.md

 PART 2 - HOW TO CONNECT INSTANCES
 ---------------------------------

 An instance needs to be configured to resolve using the new DNS.
-The easiest way to do this is to configure the image(s).
-In the image, change /etc/resolv.conf and /etc/sysconfig/network-scripts/ifcfg-eth0 as described below.
-These changes can also be done for an individual instance.

 Use cloud-config or configure the neutron dhcp server to provide with the right parameters.